Proposed update to solid waste rates for fiscal years 2027-2031

 How to protest

 If the person signing the protest is not listed as the owner on the last equalized assessment roll for San Mateo County, the protest must be accompanied by written evidence that the signer owns the property.
-In rental situations, if a tenant is the Recology account holder for solid waste service, the tenant also has the right to submit a written protest for the property.
+In rental situations, if a customer is the Recology account holder for solid waste service, the customer also has the right to submit a written protest for the property.
 Only one protest per parcel will be counted.
 If the City receives valid written protests on behalf of a majority of the parcels that receive solid waste service, the increased solid waste rates will not be adopted.

 All written protests must:

-• Be in writing with the printed name and an original signature from the property owner of record or tenant directly liable for the payment of the fee/account holder.
+• Be in writing with the printed name and an original signature from the property owner of record or customer directly liable for the payment of the fee/account holder.
 (Spoken, telephonic or emailed protests will not be counted as a “written protest.”)

 • Identify the parcel for which the protest is filed, by street address or Assessor’s Parcel Number (APN).